sharepost a comment

 Veslačka ulica 17

-It’s probably fair to say that Egoist deserves some of that ego in their name.
-They have three locations in Zagreb, and perhaps all three might suit you even in one day of exploring.
+Egoist bar has three locations in Zagreb, and perhaps all three might suit you even in one day of exploring.
 Cvjetno naselje is an area just north of the river and to the east of Savska, the main north-south road running from the city centre.
 It is here you will find the first, at Veslačka 17.

+Egoist.
 And yet so good for everyone is their slogan, and in truth it is.
-Here you’ll find the standard fare of course, tea, coffee, beers and cocktails, but if we’re leaving the comfort of the centre we need more than that.
-The bar itself is non-smoking, a rarity in Croatia, and in this all other locations you can get Danish ‘open-faced’ sandwiches (smørrebrød) freshly prepared on made-to-order bread.
-There’s also sweet and savoury waffles on offer, all prepared in Egoist’s kitchen.
+Here you’ll find the standard fare of course, tea, coffee, beers and signature cocktails, but if we’re leaving the comfort of the centre we need more than that.
+The bar itself is non-smoking, a rarity in Croatia, and this is also one of even more rare places you can get brunch, in the form of Danish ‘open-faced’ sandwiches (smørrebrød) freshly prepared on made-to-order bread, burgers and waffles.
+For those who do smoke, you'll find an excellent terrace space awaiting you.
+Thanks to the modern interior and modularity it has been recognised as a perfect place for private and business parties or lectures.
+To get here, take the 14 or 17 south from the main square, the 4 west from the train station, and the 5 south from Kvaternikov trg.

 Hub Cooltura Pub